-From bold and bright to soft and neutral, we’re talking all about trending wedding color palettes for 2021.
+From bold and bright to soft and neutral, we’re talking all about trending wedding color palettes.

 Couples planning their wedding post-COVID, lockdowns, and quarantine are looking to celebrate with mood-boosting hues this year.
 (And we’re completely here for this colorful infusion.)
 You can expect to see shocking shades along with whispers of color — and even some unexpected blends of the two.
 You’ll also see dusty appearing before most colors such as dusty rose, dusty blue, dusty sage, etc. Rust is also a hot trend you can find all throughout the next year.